NyxxNott/awesome-sgx-apps/README.md

 - Manufacturer can authenticate each TEE and provide remote attestation to a user.
 - This is to confirm that the untampered program is actually running on a genuine TEE.
 - Even if the machine is physically located in an off-site data center.

+## Functional Architecture
+- TEEs allow us to execute any state update without sharing data with the blockchain validators

+## Relevant Usecases
+-